Grow Aloe Vera Like a Pro: Care Tips That Actually Work

 Indoor or Outdoor?

 The first thing to decide is whether you’ll be growing your plant outdoors or inside.
 If you’re in USDA zones 8-11, outdoors is an option.
-Otherwise, you could possibly keep it outside in summer, but you’d need to be able to bring it in during cold weather.
+Otherwise, you could possibly keep it outside in summer, but you’d definitely need to be able to bring it in during cold weather.

 Best Potting Soil for Aloe